 ShopBase provides a dedicated support team for all its customers.
 You can reach out to ShopBase via using phone, live chat, or email for any support you may need.

-Moreover, when you signup with ShopBase, you will get a dedicated account manager to help you set up the store as soon as you sign up.
+Moreover, you get a dedicated account manager to help you set up the store as soon as you sign up.

 ShopBase also has an active community to share views and opinions.

 As we are now nearing the end of this ShopBase review, let us summarize the pros and cons of ShopBase.

 Go through this list and decide for yourself to decide if it will suit your needs.